Jean Fombertaux: Notable projects

 The Fombertaux house was designed by Jean Fombertaux in 1966 and is located on the sandstone ledges of Sydney’s North Shore.
 Fombertaux designed the house as his own family home, and lived there with his wife and children from 1966 until his death in 1976.
 Fombertaux’s proposal was an open and transparent environment with openings in walls to create a visual connection between rooms inside.
 He also incorporated large floor to ceiling windows to tie the sunlight and surrounds into the house.
 The house is constructed of 16 slender steel columns laid out in a grid.
 The floors are a series of concrete slabs that spiral upwards, defining the differently programmed areas of the house.
 A light well runs down the centre of the house which contains a staircase connecting all three levels.
 The house was not completed to its original design at the time of construction, due to financial limitations.
 Less durable steel was used in construction, and eaves were left off, among other things.
 Due to local council regulations, no major modifications may be made to the house which has created difficulties for the family when they wanted to complete the project to its original design.
-The house is still in the possession of the Fombertaux family and Jean's son, André Fombertaux, currently occupies and works on the house.
+The house transferred ownership out of the Fombertaux family in 2017, however, Jean's son, André Fombertaux, consults on repairs and enhancements to the residence as ongoing (unofficial) caretaker.